 How To Mitigate the Effects of Weed High

 - Take a shower.
 A hot shower feels soothing, but a cold shower wakes senses.
-Try both, one at a time, and you’ll notice the difference.
+Try alternating with hot and cold and you’ll notice the difference.

 If you’re new to smoking weed, take it slow and learn your limits so that you don’t encounter any problems with consuming cannabis.
 In addition, make sure that you always have enough time to sober up before driving or performing any risk-related activities.